 Laboratory Information Management System.

-Checking the installed combination of elements characterising each type of input/output loop.
+Checking the installed combination of elements characterizing each type of input/output loop.

 • detect possible coding errors.